cseftw/cseftw/README.md

 ## Working on 🕵️‍♂️

-- 🔭 I’m currently working on **python automated tools for enumeration**
+- 🔭 I’m currently working on **Python automated tools for enumeration**

 - 🌱 I’m currently learning **buffer overflows and active directory**

-- 👨‍💻 All of my projects are available at [https://github.com/bluesniffer](https://github.com/bluesniffer)
+- 👨‍💻 All of my projects are available at [https://github.com/bluesniffer](https://github.com/sudoboyy)

 ## TryHackMe Badge 🏅